whaatt/LaptopAccordion/README.md

 for your platform, clone the repo, copy the top-level directory corresponding to your platform into the apps/myApps directory, rename it to something sensible, and open up XCode or Visual Studio 2015.
-Then you have to link FluidSynth, which is kind of a pain in the ass, so I'll eventually have instructions for that.
+Then you have to link FluidSynth, which is kind of a pain in the ass, so I have instructions for that below.

+### FluidSynth
+On Windows, simply copy the FluidSynth top-level directory to be a sibling directory of your OpenFrameworks installation, and then when you get linker errors on your first build, copy the DLL in FluidSynth/lib to your application bin directory.